robtaylor/VACASK/README.md

 Models are loaded with the `load` netlist directive.
 If the given path is absolute VACASK looks for the model only at the given path.
 If, however, it is relative VACASK first searches for the model in the directory where the netlist invoking the `load` directive is located, followed by the current working directory, and the modules search path.
 The modules search path is by default set to `<vacask library directory>/mod`.
 You can override it with the `SIM_MODULE_PATH` environmental variable (same syntax as for `SIM_INCLUDE_PATH`).

 VACASK can compile Verilog-A files on the fly.
-For that purpose VACASK looks for the OpenVAF compiler in the directory where the VACASK binary is installed and in the system path.
+For that purpose VACASK looks for the OpenVAF-reloaded compiler in the directory where the VACASK binary is installed and in the system path.
 If a `load` directive specifies a raw Verilog-A file (ending in .va), VACASK will try to compile it.
 The compiled model is placed in the current working directory and then loaded.

 # Building the simulator
 VACASK has only a few dependencies.
 You will need a C++20 compiler with an implementation of the standard C++ library, the Boost library, and the KLU library (SuiteSparse).
 All these components come as pre-built packages for [Debian](https://www.debian.org) (and other Linux distributions).
+You will also need a working Python3 installation (for the system tests).

-You will also have to install the OpenVAF compiler.
-If you decide to build the compiler yourself, do not use the original OpenVAF repository.
-Git-clone the [improved version with several bug fixes](https://github.com/arpadbuermen/OpenVAF).
-Instructions for building can be found at the beginning of the `README.md` file in the OpenVAF repository.
-Of course, you can also take the OpenVAF binary from the binary packages (.deb and .tar.gz for Linux, .zip for Windows).
+You will also have to install the OpenVAF-reloaded compiler.
+If you decide to build the compiler yourself, git-clone the [OpenVAF-reloaded repository](https://github.com/arpadbuermen/OpenVAF).
+Instructions for building can be found at the beginning of the `README.md` file.
+Of course, you can also take the OpenVAF-reloaded binary from the binary packages (.deb and .tar.gz for Linux, .zip for Windows).

 ## Linux
 Install gcc, Boost, and KLU.
 You will also need CMake and GNU make or Ninja for building.

 First, create a `build` directory and create the build system
 ```
-cmake -G Ninja  -S <sources directory> -B <build directory> -DCMAKE_BUILD_TYPE=Release -DOPENVAF_DIR=<path to OpenVAF compiler>
+cmake -G Ninja  -S <sources directory> -B <build directory> -DCMAKE_BUILD_TYPE=Release -DOPENVAF_DIR=<path to the OpenVAF-reloaded compiler>
 ```

 To build with GNU make, replace `-G Ninja` with `-G "Unix Makefiles"`.
 The build process is started by typing